 - Hepatocellular injury: Increased activity of “leakage” enzymes – ALT, AST, SDH, GLDH.
 Some animals with hepatic injury may increased concentrations of unconjugated bilirubin and may develop cholestasis (with increased conjugated bilirubin) depending on the cause of the injury.

-- Cholestasis: Increased activity of “inducible” enzymes – ALP, GGT – and concentrations of bilirubin (total and conjugated, primarily).
+- Cholestasis: Increased activity of “inducible” enzymes – ALP, GGT – and concentrations of bilirubin (total and conjugated or direct, primarily).
 Cholestasis may secondarily result in hepatocellular injury due to toxic effects of bile or extension of the disease process from the portal region into the hepatic parenchyma.
+This will increase liver leakage enzymes and indirect bilirubin.
+If cholestasis is dominating, direct bilirubin is usually larger than indirect bilirubin concentrations, except in horses, in which direct bilirubin rarely dominates despite cholestasis.

 - Hepatic insufficiency: Clues to this are obtained from the panel as none of the screening tests are definitive for hepatic insufficiency.
 Decreased concentrations of urea nitrogen, glucose, albumin, and cholesterol may be seen with liver insufficiency, but are not specific or sensitive to this condition.
 In fact, measurement of bile acids, ammonia and other proteins synthesized by the liver (antithrombin, protein C) are more sensitive to liver insufficiency than those tests on screening biochemistry panels.